ksxue/fantastic-yeasts/analysis/BB/170414-BLAST-fungal/README.md

 **BLAST**

-For each of the sequenced yeast strains, I am BLAST-ing the first ten thousand reads against all of the Ascomycetes genomes that Jim has in his collection.
+For each of the sequenced yeast strains, I am BLAST-ing the first thousand reads against all of the Ascomycetes genomes that Jim has in his collection.
 I could easily expand this to include other groups of fungi as well.